 TLS 1.1 and earlier versions are vulnerable to security attacks.
 Mobile apps built using the SDK must use TLS version 1.2 or above and must support Perfect Forward Secrecy (PFS) through Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) key exchange and AES-128 or AES-256 symmetric ciphers.

-SAP Cloud Platform servers deny connections from clients requesting TLS 1.0 and TLS 1.1.
+SAP Business Technology Platform servers deny connections from clients requesting TLS 1.0 and TLS 1.1.
 For more information on TLS support in the SDK see TLS Versions.

 Use a network testing tool such as

 Nogotofail is an open source tool from Google that exposes known TLS/SSL vulnerabilities and configurations issues.
 It is designed to run on-path so the network traffic can go through it.

 - Finding bugs and vulnerabilities.

 - Verifying fixes and watching for regressions.

 - Understanding what applications and devices are generating what traffic.

 By default, apps running Android 7 and above only trust system Certificate Authorities (CA).
 These apps will not trust certificates signed by any other CA even if these certificates are installed on the device.
 Previously, Android apps trusted both system and user-installed CAs.